Pontifical Catholic University of Peru: History

 The Catholic University of Lima began activities in 1917 with two schools: Letters and Laws.
-The classes began in some free classrooms of the La Recoleta school, near to the square Plaza Francia.
+The classes began in some free classrooms of the La Recoleta school, near the Plaza Francia.

-In 1918, it was renamed as the Catholic University of Peru.
-This name was according to its founders and people who called it like that, this name that was just legalized on 8 April 1960, when with Law 13417 it was granted the character of national (P.U.C.P). in 1932, the Higher Institute of Commercial Sciences, the Women's Institute of Higher Studies, and the Institute of Languages were created.
+In 1918, it was renamed the Catholic University of Peru as its founders wanted.
+In 1932, the Higher Institute of Commercial Sciences, the Women's Institute of Higher Studies, and the Institute of Languages were created.
 In 1933, when the university had more than 500 students, the Schools of Engineering, and Political and Economical Sciences were established.
 In 1935, the School of Education was created.
 In 1936, the Escuela Normal Urbana was created.
-Later, in 1939, the Academy of Catholic Art was founded, with Adolf Winternitz as its director.
+In 1939, the Academy of Catholic Art was founded, with Adolf Winternitz as its director.
 The university is still one of only a small number to offer an arts major in Perú.
-In 1942, the Holy See granted the title of "Pontifical", and from that moment the university began to be called the Pontifical Catholic University.
+On 30 September 1942, the Holy See granted the university the title of "Pontifical" and it called itself the Pontifical Catholic University of Peru.

-In 1944, when the Peruvian thinker José de la Riva-Agüero y Osma died, who decided to leave his inheritance to the Catholic University, he Pontifical Catholic University of Lima acquired the Riva-Agüero house, the O'Higgins house and the Pando farm (San Miguel) among its properties, and rural lands in Lima and Pisco.
-In this way, José de la Riva-Agüero becomes the main benefactor of the university to date.
+In 1944, the Peruvian thinker José de la Riva-Agüero y Osma died, leaving his inheritance to the university, including the Riva-Agüero house, the O'Higgins house and the Pando farm (San Miguel), as well as rural lands in Lima and Pisco.
+It made him the university's principal benefactor.

-Initially, Riva-Agüero thought of leaving his fortune to the authorities of his alma mater, the then-named Royal and Pontifical University of San Marcos in Lima, but decided to leave it to the Catholic University, because Riva-Agüero considered that San Marcos was dominated by liberal ideas.
+Initially, Riva-Agüero thought of leaving his fortune to his alma mater, the Royal and Pontifical University of San Marcos in Lima, but decided to leave it to the Catholic University, because he considered San Marcos to be dominated by liberal ideas.